kkoch986/enhancements/keps/sig-node/4939-tls-in-grpc-probe/README.md

 a connection cannot be established at all if the server is expecting TLS and the client is not.

-This enhancement aims to add configuration options to enable TLS and possibly disable certificate validation and/or provide a CA cert to validate with.
+This enhancement aims to add configuration options to enable TLS on the gRPC probe.

 ## Motivation